Joseph S. Clark's and Robert F. Kennedy's tour of the Mississippi Delta: Public reaction

 The media coverage from the event brought national attention to the food insecurity issues in the Delta.
 Most Americans were shocked by the conditions described in the area.
 Almost immediately, the Field Foundation of New York dispatched a team of doctors to Mississippi to examine children and verify the senators' findings.
 They labeled the conditions they observed a "national disaster," documenting cases of Kwashiorkor, Rickets, and other signs of malnutrition and starvation.
 One doctor likened state of affairs to the worst he had seen in eastern Kenya.
 This countered initial public reactions of disbelief at the severity of the situation.
 The Citizens Crusade Against Poverty, an advocacy group already studying the problems in the Delta, quickly created a "Citizens' Board of Inquiry into Hunger and Malnutrition in the United States."
 In April 1968, the board published a report of its findings, entitled Hunger U.S.A..
 This was shortly followed by a critique of the National School Lunch Program by a coalition of women's organizations.

-In conversation with Wright and Edelemen, Kennedy remarked, "The only way there's going to be change is if it's more uncomfortable for Congress not to act than it is for them to act...You've got to get a whole lot of poor people who just come to Washington and stay here until[...]Congress gets really embarrassed and they have to act."
+In conversation with Wright and Edelman, Kennedy remarked, "The only way there's going to be change is if it's more uncomfortable for Congress not to act than it is for them to act...You've got to get a whole lot of poor people who just come to Washington and stay here until [...]
+Congress gets really embarrassed and they have to act."
 The following week Wright proposed the idea to Martin Luther King Jr., who subsequently organized the Poor People's March on Washington.
 Around the same time CBS broadcast a major documentary, Hunger in America, which had been made on the suggestion of Kennedy to television executive Don Hewitt.